daZng/MATLAB-M5Core2-Synth/README.md

 Install M5UnitSynth Add-On Library

-Ensure Button.m and Button2.m (helper classes) are in the same folder as SynthMain.m
+Ensure Button.m and Button2.m (helper classes) are in the same folder as SynthMain.m, and MATLAB has the folder open

 Change the index of spl in line 6 of SynthMain.m to your M5's serial port